NervanaSystems/ngraph/doc/sphinx/source/ops/shape_of.rst

 Description
 ===========

-.. warning:: This op is experimental.
-Its semantics is subject to change without
+.. warning:: This op is experimental and subject to change without notice.
-             notice.

 Returns the shape of its input argument as a tensor of element type ``u64``.